weina1117/weina1117.github.io/_posts/2016-12-8-CSAPP-Chapter3.md

 ##### Data Movement Instructions

 Mostly used movement is copy data from one location to another.Operand notation makes this process much easier.
+There are two instructions to copying a value from one memory to another:
+* To load the source value into a register
+* To write this register vaule to the destination.

+**pushing and popping stack data**
+The instruction `pushq %rbp` is equivalent to this two steps: decrement stack pointer, store `%rbp` on stack The instruction `popq %rax` is equivalent to this two steps: read `%rax` from stack, increment stack pointer

 3.5 Arithmetic and Logical Operations
 --------------------------------------

+Each instruction opeates on the four different sizes of data, which are bytes, words, double words and quad words.
+The operations are divided into four groups: load effective address, unary, binary and shifts.

+* Load effective address operation
+  This instruction `leaq` is actually a variant of instruction `movq`.
+It's form to read from memory to a register, but it doesn't reference memory at all.
+It just copies the effective address to the destinated location.

+* Unary operation
+  This one operand is used as both source and destination operands.

+* Binary operation
+  The sencond operand is used as both source and destination operands.

+* Shift operations
+  First give the amount shift and second give the value to shift.
+Either arithmetic or logical right shift is fine.

+##### Special Arithmetic Operations

 3.6 Control
 ----------

+Two basic mechanisms for implementing conditional behavior: it test data value and then alter either control flow or data flow based on the results of the tests.

+##### Condition Codes

+CPU keeps the other register except the integer registers is the condition code register.
+It stores the most arithmetic or logical operation atrributes.
+It can be tested to perform conditional braches.
+Such as:
+CF: Carry flag.
+Overflow fro unsigned operations
+ZF: Zero flag.
+Zero
+SF: Sign flag.
+Negavtive value.
+OF: Overflow flag.
+Two's-complement overflow, either negative or positive.

+##### Accessing the Condition Codes

+Conditon cades can not reading directly, there are there three ways to using them:
+* Depending on some combination of the condition codes, set a single byte to 0 and 1.
+* Conditionally jump to some other part of the program.
+* Conditionally transfer data.

+##### Jump Instructions

+##### Implementing Conditional Branches with Conditional Control

+##### Implementing Conditional Branches with Conditional Moves

+##### Loops

+##### Swith statements

 3.7 Procedure